25% off any plan· auto-applied at checkout · ends Tue, May 26

 Across Q4, most buyer signals already include talent or a named decision maker.
 A late December music special listing included performers and guests directly in the attachment field.
 That is the level of specificity buyers respond to now.

-Packaging Signals by Month
+Packaging signals by month

 October attachments71%